Fast 800 Diet: What is the 800 Calorie Diet and is it sustainable?

 The strict 800-calorie phase of the Fast 800 Diet is not intended to be followed long term, but the overall programme is designed with sustainability in mind.

 Remaining on the Very Fast 800 stage for too long can potentially lower metabolic rate, increase fatigue and lead to nutrient deficiencies if not carefully managed.
+It also does not allow for a realistic long-term approach to healthy eating, whereby it is accepted that less nutritious foods can form a normal part of healthy eating when consumed in moderation.
 The programme includes a transition to the 5:2 and Way of Life stages, which allow for higher calorie intake and dietary flexibility.

-The initial phase acts as a short-term reset, helping to reduce insulin resistance and establish healthier eating patterns.
-Long-term sustainability comes from learning to cook fresh food, understanding portion control and adopting time-restricted eating, such as consuming all meals within a 10 to 12-hour window.
+The initial phase acts as a short-term reset, helping to kick-start weight loss, reduce insulin resistance and establish healthier eating patterns.
+Long-term sustainability comes from learning to cook fresh food, understanding portion control and considering adopting time-restricted eating, such as consuming all meals within a 10 to 12-hour window.

 Who should avoid this diet?